-This device has been designed to operate with the antennas listed below, and having a maximum gain of 5 dBi.
-Antennas not included in this list or having a gain greater than 5 dBi are strictly prohibited for use with this device.
-The required antenna impedance is 50 ohms.
+This radio transmitter (IC: 8853A-WA801NDV4) has been approved by Industry Canada to operate with the antenna types listed below with the maximum permissible gain indicated.
+Antenna types not included in this list below, having a gain greater than the maximum gain indicated for that type, are strictly prohibited for use with this device.